CrumpledDog/Umbraco-HealthCheckSlackNotificationMethod/README.md

 ## Configuration ##

 **v2.0.0-beta1** requires manual configuration.
 Edit `/config/HealthChecks.config` to add the notification method and enable notifications.
 You need to replace the settings with your own web hook URL and channel.
-Your complete config file should look the below:
+Your complete config file should look like the below:

 ```xml
 <HealthChecks>